EvanBlaine/goldenburger/README.md

 ## GoldenBurger
-_Turns the good old Minecraft golden apples into a cheeseburger_
+_Turns the good old Minecraft golden apples and enchanted apples into a cheeseburger_

 ![Screenshot](Screenshot.png)